Nicola-Taddei/Nicola-Taddei/README.md

 Robotics, Systems and Control MSc candidate at ETH Zürich 🤖

+Working part-time as Teaching Assistant for Dynamic Programming and Optimal Control at ETH.

 **Research Focus:**
 - Robot Learning & Embodied AI
 - Reasoning (intended as planning for out-of-distribution tasks)